BegumDev/Project-Milestone-2/README.md

     - Laptops

 * ### Known bugs.
     - At present, the words display at random however they are not set to populate as unique thus duplication occurs.
-This will be coded to display a word once and be removed from the array in the future.
+This will be coded in the future to display a word once and be removed from the array.

 * ### Fixed bugs.
-    - Score increments despite timer reaching 0.
+    1. Score increments despite timer reaching 0.
         * Remove wordInput upon timer reaching 0 and display again on the restart function.
-    - Timer kept running in the background despite not being shown on the interface.
+    2. Timer kept running in the background despite not being shown on the interface.
         * Added a clearInterval function to stop the timer when it reaches 0.
-    - Fix bug in contact form which kept allowing emails to be sent without having filled out all fields of the form.
+    3. Fix bug in contact form which kept allowing emails to be sent without having filled out all fields of the form.
         * Applied 'required' to the input tag.

 ## Deployment